What is social anxiety disorder?

 What are the benefits of implementing coping skills?

-Having coping skills can help people with social anxiety to focus on what they have to do rather than their worries about social interactions.
+Practicing coping skills can help manage social anxiety for people with social anxiety to focus on what they have to do rather than their worries about social interactions.

-As mentioned earlier, a person avoiding social interaction is rooted in fear of what people think and being judged, even if nothing points out that others will surely think negatively about the person with social anxiety.
+As mentioned earlier, a person avoiding social interaction is rooted in their anxiety and depression associated with these disorders and fear of what people think and being judged, even if nothing points out that others will surely think negatively about the person with social anxiety.

 The more they engage in social interaction, the less they will likely feel about avoiding them, and they will realize there's nothing to fear (they should still be wary of strangers, though).